 There are spices that make a season.
 Their pungent aromas permeate the air, enveloping you in sweet warmth and nostalgia.
-Those that make make you say, “Ahhh, it’s beginning to smell a lot like (insert season here)!”
+Those that make you say, “Ahhh, it’s beginning to smell a lot like (insert season here)!”

 For Easter it’s the traditional trio of cinnamon, cloves and nutmeg, but there are others who join the spice party too.
 Cardamom, anise seed and allspice are all welcome additions, as well as ginger and citrus zests.